create3000/x_ite/docs/_posts/components/CubeMapTexturing/ComposedCubeMapTexture.md

 ComposedCubeMapTexture defines a cubic environment map source as an explicit set of images drawn from individual 2D texture nodes.

-The ComposedCubeMapTexture node belongs to the **CubeMapTexturing** component and its container field is *texture.* It is available since X3D version 3.1 or later.
+The ComposedCubeMapTexture node belongs to the **CubeMapTexturing** component and its default container field is *texture.* It is available since X3D version 3.1 or later.

 ## Hierarchy